 - Spanish mackerel

 - spotted mackerel

-Spanner crabs are also collected with the help of commercial fishers through a dedicated scientific survey once a year.
+Spanner crabs, scallops, Moreton Bay bugs and blue swimmer crabs are also collected with the help of commercial fishers through a dedicated scientific survey once a year.

 - Find out about the vessel monitoring system (VMS) used by Fisheries Queensland.